Asiiifa/Asifa-Portfolio/README.md

 # Asifa Hamid Khan | Software Engineer Portfolio

 Welcome to my portfolio website!
-This is a personal, fully responsive one-page site built to showcase my skills, projects, education, and achievements as a software engineer specializing in AI, ML, and full-stack development.
+This is a personal, fully responsive one-page site built to showcase my skills, projects, education, and achievements as a software engineer specializing in AI, ML

 ---